Attachment A -Jeffrey Thomas Maehr

 The premise of Attachment A is that "income" defined in our modern-day language is quite different than the original intent of the framers of tax laws and especially the income tax code.
 Over the course of decades the terminology and definitions for income have been manipulated in the public consciousness for less than honorable purposes.

-The argument is stated thus: "Income" is not all that comes in and was never intended to be wages, salary or compensation for labor.
-To further complicate the issue, corporations and the self-employed have the luxury of deducting many expenses related to the production of income or profit, yet the common worker in either of those categories is NOT able to deduct one penny for expenses related to their production of income.
-This is an inequity that cannot be overlooked any longer.
+The argument is stated thus: income is not all that comes in and was never intended to be wages, salary or compensation for labor.
+To further complicate the issue, corporations and the self-employed have the luxury of deducting many expenses related to the production of income or profit, yet the common worker in neither of those categories is able to deduct one penny for expenses related to their production of income.
+This is an inequity that cannot be overlooked any longer should any individual choose to voluntarily pay the income tax.

 26 CFR 39.21-1 (1956)..
 Meaning of net income. (a) The tax imposed by chapter 1 is upon income.
-Neither income exempted by statute or fundamental law, nor expenses incurred in connection therewith, other than interest, enter into the computation of net Income as defined by section 21
+Neither income exempted by statute or fundamental law - (the Constitution), nor expenses incurred in connection therewith, other than interest, enter into the computation of net Income as defined by section 21

 26 CFR 39.22(b)-1 Exemption--Exclusions from gross income.
 Certain items of income specified in section 22(b) are exempt from tax and may be excluded from gross income.
 These items however, are exempt only to the extent and in the amount specified.
 No other items may be excluded from gross income except (a) those items of income which are under the Constitution, not taxable by the Federal government;"